1977 Penny Value (Errors List, “D”, “S” & No Mint Mark Worth)

 The re-designed pennies appeared in circulation in 1959 and remained the same until 2008.
 The next year, the Lincoln Bicentennial penny appeared to honor his 200th birthday, followed by the Shield cent introduced in 2010.

-Features of the 1977 Penny
+Key Features of the 1977 Penny

 The US Mint produced a high number of 1977 Lincoln pennies, making them common, but some can be very valuable.
 Despite their lower prices, even low-graded pieces are in demand amongst collectors.
 They are considered ideal coins to start the collection with.

-The obverse of the 1977 Lincoln penny
+The Obverse of the 1977 Penny

 Victor D. Brenner designed the obverse side of this coin back in 1909.
 You can see Abraham Lincoln’s bust profile facing left in the center, with IN GOD WE TRUST frame above it.